Botanic Beauty

 The perfect spot for afternoon tranquillity, the Sunken Garden is a delightful place to sit, relax and admire an abundance of local nature.

-Filled with spectacular Annabel and Paniculata hydrangeas, white climbing Roses and elegant wisteria, the floral colours all complement the unique Peplow Hall plum colour.
+Filled with spectacular Annabel and Paniculata hydrangeas, white climbing Roses and elegant wisteria, the floral colours all complement the unique Peplow Hall plum Estate colour.
 In the centre lies a rill that connects two ornamental ponds, both of which are filled with life.
 Recently, an enchanting Robert James sculpture of Peter Pan and Tinkerbelle has been added to form as the statement feature.

 The Woodland Garden